Jackson Hole Airport, Named the “Best Tiny Airport” By Fodor’s Travel

 To enter the terminal and baggage claim area, you’ll need to walk under (and maybe gawk at) an elk antler arch.
-On weekends during the winter months, you will be greeted by the Jackson Hole Chamber of Commerce Howdy Pardners between 10 a.m. and 2 p.m.
+On Thursdays through Sundays during the winter months you will be greeted by the Jackson Hole Chamber of Commerce Howdy Pardners between the hours of 10 a.m. and 2 p.m.
 Dressed like the cowboys and cowgirls who settled this valley in the early 1900s, the Howdys roll out the red carpet to greet visitors with mimosas, orange juice and hatpins.
 Welcome to the last of the Old West.

 History of the Jackson Hole Airport

 The country’s best tiny airport was created in the 1930s when it was determined to be the best place to put an airport in Teton County, Wyoming.
 In 1943, it was declared a national monument and merged with Grand Teton National Park in 1950.